lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 What Does Elon Musk’s Twitter Ownership Mean for Copyright and Creators?

-The saga of Elon Musk’s purchase of Twitter for $44 billion finally came to a close on 27 October 2022, and speculation about the future of the social media giant has been rampant.
-One less-discussed aspect of the takeover, however, is its potential impact on the creators whose livelihood may rely on the platform in whole or in part.
+The saga of Elon Musk’s purchase of Twitter for $44 billion finally came to a close on 27 October 2022, leaving the future of creators on the site in doubt.

 Author and technology writer Glyn Moody takes a closer look at these consequences and offers some predictions for the trajectory of the site.